 Why Pursue a Master's Degree in Educational Leadership

-During their last semester in the program, our Educational Leadership students attend two free workshops to help them prepare for the TExES State Principal Exam and take a free practice TExES exam.
+During the last semester of the program, our Educational Leadership students attend two free workshops to help them prepare for the TExES State Principal Exam and take a free practice TExES exam.
 These workshops are one of the reasons that our students have such a high passing rate for the state exam.
-Additionally, our faculty has close connections and works closely with local school districts, superintendents and principals, and our graduates hold positions ranging from assistant principal to superintendent in greater Bexar County school districts.
+Additionally, our faculty have close connections and works closely with local school districts, superintendents and principals, and our graduates hold positions ranging from assistant principal to superintendent in greater Bexar County school districts.

 See What Our Students Say

 When you choose UTSA, you join a community of talented students being taught by award-winning faculty.
 See what our students have to say.

 Admission & Application Requirements

 Applications are submitted through the UTSA Graduate Application.
 Please upload all required documents (listed below) on your UTSA Graduate Application.
 It is the applicant’s responsibility to ensure completion and submission of the application, a nonrefundable application fee, and all required supporting documents are on file with UTSA by the appropriate application deadline.

 |Bachelor's Degree from an accredited college or university in the United States or have proof of equivalent training at a foreign institution.

 |3.0 (on a 4.0 scale) Departments may consider GPA of last 60 semester credit hours